jcsgasche/dviz_final_project/README.md

 ```bash
 python3 ./src/app.py
 ```
+Please run `app.py` from the project root (like in the snippet), for the paths to be correctly selected.

 # App Usage
 The app consists of four sections: "Load Data" and the three Visualisations "Muscle Activity Map", "Goal/Reached Dashboard" and "Activity Type Breakdown".